MeteoraAg/dynamic-fee-sharing-sdk/README.md

-# Meteora Dynamic Bonding Curve SDK
+# Meteora Dynamic Fee Sharing SDK

 A Typescript SDK for interacting with the Dynamic Fee Sharing Program on Meteora.